Clara Schumann: Concert tours

 Clara Schumann first toured England in April 1856, while her husband was still living but unable to travel.
 She was invited to play in a London Philharmonic Society concert by conductor William Sterndale Bennett, a good friend of Robert's.
 She was displeased with the little time spent on rehearsals: "They call it a rehearsal here if a piece is played through once."
 She wrote that musical "artists" in England "allow themselves to be treated as inferiors."
 She was happy, though, to hear the cellist Alfredo Piatti play with "a tone, a bravura, a certainty, such as I never heard before".
-In May 1856, she played Schumann's Piano Concerto in A minor with the New Philharmonic Society conducted by Dr Wylde, who as she said had "led a dreadful rehearsal" and "could not grasp the rhythm of the last movement".
+In May 1856, she played Robert Schumann's Piano Concerto in A minor with the New Philharmonic Society conducted by Dr Wylde, who as she said had "led a dreadful rehearsal" and "could not grasp the rhythm of the last movement".
 Still, she returned to London the following year and continued to perform in Britain for the next 15 years.

 In October–November 1857, Schumann and Joachim went on a recital tour to Dresden and Leipzig.
 St. James's Hall in London, which opened in 1858, hosted a series of "Popular Concerts" of chamber music.
 Joachim visited London annually beginning in 1866.
 Schumann also spent many years in London participating in the Popular Concerts with Joachim and the celebrated Italian cellist Carlo Alfredo Piatti.
-Second violinist Joseph Ries (brother of composer Ferdinand Ries) and violist J. B. Zerbini usually played on the same concert programs.
+Second violinist Louis Ries (nephew of composer Ferdinand Ries) and violist J. B. Zerbini usually played on the same concert programs.
 George Bernard Shaw, the leading playwright and also a music critic, wrote that the Popular Concerts helped greatly to spread and enlighten musical taste in England.

 In January 1867, Schumann toured Edinburgh and Glasgow, Scotland, along with Joachim, Piatti, Ries, and Zerbini.
 Two sisters, Louisa and Susanna Pyne, singers and managers of an opera company in England, and a man named Saunders, made all the arrangements.
 She was accompanied by her oldest daughter Marie, who wrote from Manchester to her friend Rosalie Leser that in Edinburgh the pianist "was received with tempestuous applause and had to give an encore, so had Joachim.
 Piatti, too, is always tremendously liked."
 Marie also wrote: "For the longer journeys we had a saloon [car], comfortably furnished with arm-chairs and sofas... the journey ... was very comfortable."
 On this occasion, the musicians were not "treated as inferiors".